Skip to main content

 Challenging the Breathalyzer

 For an over 80 charge, the breathalyzer results are the Crown’s entire case.
 Defences include challenging the maintenance and calibration records of the approved instrument, whether the mandatory observation period before testing was followed, whether the qualified technician operated the instrument correctly, and whether physiological factors like mouth alcohol or gastric reflux affected the readings.
+Refusing a breath sample is itself a criminal offence — see our guide on refusing a breathalyzer in Ontario.

 The Process: Step by Step